ElhadiMeriem/RestaurantManagement_JavaFX/README.md

-Use Case Name  | User Login
+Use Case Name  | Top Moving item
 ------------ | -------------
  <IMG SRC="/src/15.PNG" width=800>  | <IMG SRC="/src/16.PNG" width=800>
-Content in the first column | Content in the second column
+Content in the first column | The Admin  can see top moving item  ,their percentage all the time or  day by day using date picker

-Use Case Name  | User Login
+Top customers | User Login
 ------------ | -------------
  <IMG SRC="/src/17.PNG" width=800>  | <IMG SRC="/src/18.PNG" width=800>
-Content in the first column | Content in the second column
+The Admin can see top customers using date picker | Content in the second column